 Skip to main content

 ShingleAI provides three ways to organize the people and companies you work with: Contacts, Customers, and Businesses.
-Each serves a different purpose, and understanding when to use each will help you get the most from the platform.
+Each serves a different purpose, and understanding the distinction helps you get the most from the platform.

 Overview